Briefing

 -

-‘This is a growth story’… Network Rail’s strategy to become one of the UK’s largest housebuilders
+Features‘This is a growth story’… Network Rail’s strategy to become one of the UK’s largest housebuilders

 The transport operator’s group property director talks about the ‘new mindset’ at Network Rail – and why the country’s biggest owner of brownfield land is taking an assertive role in redevelopment projects on its sites